-- 132. The facility is available from 12:30pm on the previous day up until 11:30am on the same day of settlement.
+- 144. The facility is available from 12:30pm on the previous day up until 11:30am on the same day of settlement.
 Participants may roll the facility on a day-to-day basis, but the DMO does not anticipate accommodating a continuous roll for a period of more than two weeks.
 The minimum size of such a request is £5 million nominal per gilt, and the DMO will charge a penal overnight rate equivalent to 300 bps below the Bank of England's prevailing Bank Rate at the time, subject to a floor of 0.10%, variable at the DMO's discretion, (eg. where the Bank's base rate is 5.00%, the DMO will pay its counterparty 2.00% overnight rate for the cash posted in return for the desired collateral, but where the Bank Rate is 0.50%, the DMO will pay its counterparty 0.10% for the cash leg).
-At the same time, the DMO will normally insist on a back-to-back reverse repo of gilt collateral (GC) at the Bank's official rate, in order to neutralise the effect of the standing repo on funding requirements and its own cash management operations (eg. the DMO lends the cash received above back to the same counterparty, at an overnight rate of 5.00%, or 0.50% in the second example, in exchange for other GC collateral). - 133.
-Details of the amount and terms of any standing repo operation will be published on the DMO's dedicated wire services pages and website as soon as possible after 11:30am on the relevant day, and the DMO will also publish the return of the gilt(s) on the following day or later, as appropriate.
-The counterparty(ies) involved will remain anonymous to the market, although the DMO reserves the right to share such information with other official regulatory bodies in appropriate circumstances. - 134.
-None of the gilt(s) created for such purposes will be eligible for inclusion, temporary or otherwise, in the calculation of FTSE or iBoxx gilt indices.
+At the same time, the DMO will normally insist on a back-to-back reverse repo of gilt collateral (GC) at the Bank's official rate, in order to neutralise the effect of the standing repo on funding requirements and its own cash management operations (eg. the DMO lends the cash received above back to the same counterparty, at an overnight rate of 5.00%, or 0.50% in the second example, in exchange for other GC collateral).
+The full Terms and Conditions of the Facility are published separately on the DMO website, and may be revised from time to time according to market conditions.
+Any changes will be announced. - 145.
+Details of the amount and terms of any standing repo trigger will be published on the DMO's dedicated wire services pages and website as soon as possible after 11:30am on the relevant day, and the DMO will also publish the return of the gilt(s) on the following day or later, as appropriate.
+The counterparty(ies) involved will remain anonymous to the market, although the DMO reserves the right to share such information with other official regulatory bodies in appropriate circumstances. - 146.
+In the event that gilts are created for such purposes, none of such gilt(s) will be eligible for inclusion, temporary or otherwise, in the calculation of FTSE or iBoxx gilt indices.